Internal communication is no longer a support function — it’s a business advantage.

 Internal communication impacts:

-• Day-to-day operations
+• Day-to-day operations and how efficiently work gets done

-• Cross-functional collaboration
+• Cross-functional collaboration and knowledge sharing

 • Employee alignment with strategy and values

-• Productivity and engagement
+• Productivity, focus, and engagement

-• Organizational culture
+• Organizational culture and employee experience

 Internal communications is everyone’s responsibility